- Hot tub

 - Off road parking for 2 cars

-- Sunny, sheltered enclosed front courtyard with furniture
+- Sunny, sheltered enclosed front courtyard with furniture and hot tub

 - Play area for children (adult supervision required)